shayansadeghieh/neuronpedia/README.md

    v. run the [gemma-scope demo](http://localhost:3000/gemma-scope#main)

-8. now that we've set up a local webapp that's usable, this is a good time to quickly review neuronpedia's [simple architecture](#architecture) and its [individual services](#services), so that you can get a better understanding of what you'll set up later. then, keep going to [setting up your local environment](#setting-up-your-local-environment).
+8. Now that we've set up a local webapp that's usable, this is a good time to quickly review Neuronpedia's [simple architecture](#architecture) and its [individual services](#services), so that you can get a better understanding of what you'll set up later.
+Then, keep going to [setting up your local environment](#setting-up-your-local-environment).

 > 🔥 **pro-tip:** see all the available `make` commands by running `make help`

-# setting up your local environment
+# Setting Up Your Local Environment

-once you've played around with the demo, you will start running into limitations, like having a limited number of models/SAEs to use, or not being able to generate new explanations. this is because the public demo database is read-only.
+Once you've played around with the demo, you will start running into limitations, like having a limited number of models/SAEs to use, or not being able to generate new explanations.
+This is because the public demo database is read-only.

-ideally, you will probably eventually want to do all of the sub-sections below, so you can have everything running locally. however, you may only be interested in specific parts of neuronpedia to start:
+Ideally, you will probably eventually want to do all of the sub-sections below, so you can have everything running locally.
+However, you may only be interested in specific parts of Neuronpedia to start:

-1. if you want to jump into developing webapp frontend or api with the demo environment, follow [webapp dev](#i-want-to-do-webapp-frontend--api-development)
+1. If you want to jump into developing webapp frontend or api with the demo environment, follow [webapp dev](#i-want-to-do-webapp-frontend--api-development)
-2. if you want to start loading more sources/data and relying on your own local database, follow [local database](#i-want-to-use-a-local-database--import-more-neuronpedia-data)
+2. If you want to start loading more sources/data and relying on your own local database, follow [local database](#i-want-to-use-a-local-database--import-more-neuronpedia-data)

-> 🔥 **pro-tip:** neuronpedia is configured for AI agent development. here's an example using a [single prompt](https://github.com/hijohnnylin/neuronpedia/blob/main/apps/experiments/steerify/README.md#claude-code-prompt) to build a custom app (Steerify) using Neuronpedia's inference server as a backend:
+> 🔥 **pro-tip:** Neuronpedia is configured for AI agent development.
+Here's an example using a [single prompt](https://github.com/hijohnnylin/neuronpedia/blob/main/apps/experiments/steerify/README.md#claude-code-prompt) to build a custom app (Steerify) using Neuronpedia's inference server as a backend:

 https://github.com/user-attachments/assets/bc82f88b-8155-4c1d-948a-ea5d987ae0f8

-## "i want to use a local database / import more neuronpedia data"
+## "I Want to Use a Local Database / Import More Neuronpedia Data"

-#### what this does + what you'll get
+#### What This Does + What You'll Get

-relying on the demo environment means you are limited to read-only access to a specific set of SAEs. these steps show you how to configure and connect to your own local database. you can then download sources/SAEs of your choosing:
+Relying on the demo environment means you are limited to read-only access to a specific set of SAEs.
+These steps show you how to configure and connect to your own local database.
+You can then download sources/SAEs of your choosing:

 https://github.com/user-attachments/assets/d7fbb46e-8522-4f98-aa08-21c6529424af